hejohns/hejohns.github.io/_posts/natural-models.md

 At least I usually call it "Montague's notion of natural model".

 Hence my confusion with Awodey's reuse of the term.

+2025-09-27: Removed ̸⊧ instances which Katex wouldn't render, replacing with ¬(⊩)